 Nestled on the north coast of New South Wales and serving as the main town on Cape Byron, the holiday hub of Byron Bay occupies Australia's most easterly point.
-It is a haven of unspoilt beaches, laid-back pursuits, some quirky locals and, overall, a spiritual and cosmopolitan atmosphere which is making it burgeon as a desirable holiday resort.
+It is a haven of unspoilt beaches, laid-back pursuits, some quirky locals and a spiritual atmosphere which is making it burgeon as a desirable holiday resort.

-Culturally, Byron Bay prides itself in being 'alternative', pervaded with spiritual retreats and health spas.
+Culturally, Byron Bay prides itself in being 'alternative', boasting a number of spiritual retreats and health spas.
 Annual events like the International East Coast Blues & Roots Music Festival at Easter, and the Byron Bay Writers' Festival in August, also draw the holiday crowds.
 Byron Bay can certainly be said to offer something for everyone, all year round.